 PK: I write on a computer, my MacBook Air, currently.
 I am too messy for longhand.
 I write very raw, ugly, illiterate first drafts very quickly (novels are always in first draft in under a year) and then I spend years and years fine-tuning, revising, editing, etc. What inspires me?
 Who knows.
 I am not inspired that much.
 That’s why I write long form fiction — I am not much of a short story writer.
 Ideas come seldom, but when a good one comes, I really stick to it and see it out.
 I’m a problem-solver — I’ve never thrown out an entire manuscript; I’ve always forced myself to repair it until it was a lovable thing again.

-RR: “To MFA or not,” is a question I get asked quite frequently, specifically when I teach upper-division courses.
+RR: “To MFA or not,” is a question many writers ask themselves.
 Many established writers seem to be encouraging young writers to explore low-residency MFA programs and/or external writing workshops like VONA, Las Dos Brujas, and so on.
 As one of the leading contemporary Iranian-American writers, what role, if any, do you see yourself playing in community outreach?
-Do you hope to create a community for developing Iranian-American writers and writers of color at large?
-If so, where would you begin?

 PK: Well, I’ve been teaching pretty much nonstop since 2007.
 I am very committed to teaching writing and I do believe in MFAs and all that.
 I don’t know if I think specifically about getting Iranian-Americans to write.
 I suppose I should encourage them to be something other than doctors, lawyers, and engineers, as their parents often wish.
 But I think while writing can be therapy for some and just a great hobby for others, it’s not necessarily a solid life path for most.
 I wouldn’t wish it upon everyone.
 I don’t feel ecstatic when a young kid tells me, “I want to be a writer when I grow up.”
 It’s a very hard life.
 It’s full of rejection and dead ends and sometimes devastating solitude, and it often does not allow you to be that normal, well-adjusted person we often dream of being.
 A life in the fringes, barely scraping by, living in your head all the time — I don’t know.
 I know it was the right choice for me, but I’m careful not to assume this will work for everyone.